surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 *The tuning menu in default mode*

-The options near the top pertain to the SCL/KBM mode of retuning, the ones at the bottom to MTS-ESP.
+The options near the top pertain to the Tuning Editor and SCL/KBM mode of retuning, the ones at the bottom to MTS-ESP.
 Let's go through the menu options one by one, and also briefly describe the advantages of each tuning method.

+## Tuning Editor

+The first option on the previously shown menu opens Surge XT's built in tuning editor, which can change the intonation of the current Surge XT instance (and other instances and instruments too, via MTS-ESP, more on that later).
+Its function is described in more detail in our [Tuning Guide](../tuning_guide/#Tuning-Editor)

 ## Scala SCL/KBM Mode

-Scala SCL/KBM is a well-established method for retuning software instruments.
-Big thanks to everyone at the [huygens-fokker foundation](https://www.huygens-fokker.org/scala/) and beyond for developing and maintaining this method through the years.

-SCL/KBM uses human-readable plain text files to provide tuning information to the instrument.
-Scale files with the *.scl* extension contain information about the frequencies notes should be tuned to, and keyboard mapping files with the *.kbm* determine how those frequencies should be laid out across the MIDI note numbers (and thus in effect across the keyboard or piano roll).

-This tuning info is handled individually by each instance of a software instruments.
-So if you have 5 instances of Surge XT, and want them all to play in tune with each other, you'll need to load the SCL/KBM files into each copy.
-This makes for some repetitive work, but the advantage is that you can use multiple different tuning settings in the same project.
+Scala SCL/KBM uses small plain text files to give tuning information to an instrument.
+For more general information about this method, refer to our [Tuning Guide](../tuning_guide/#Scala-Files)

 Once in SCL/KBM mode, the tuning menu looks like this: